realm/SwiftLint/README.md

 ![](https://raw.githubusercontent.com/realm/SwiftLint/main/assets/runscript.png)

+> Xcode 15 made a significant change by setting the default value of the ENABLE_USER_SCRIPT_SANDBOXING Build Setting from NO to YES.
+> As a result, SwiftLint encounters an error related to missing file permissions,
+> which typically manifests as follows: `error: Sandbox: swiftlint(19427) deny(1) file-read-data.`
+>
+> To resolve this issue, it is necessary to manually adjust the ENABLE_USER_SCRIPT_SANDBOXING setting to NO for the specific target that SwiftLint is being configured for.
+> This adjustment will ensure that SwiftLint functions properly.
+>
+> Special thanks to [Michal Tynior](https://thisdevbrain.com/swiftlint-permission-issue/) for providing this solution.

 If you installed SwiftLint via Homebrew on Apple Silicon, you might experience this warning:

 > warning: SwiftLint not installed, download from https://github.com/realm/SwiftLint